vineeth-satya/Todo-list-app-using-EJS-and-Express/README.md

 The app also uses EJS to render the views, allowing you to easily customize the layout and design of the app to suit your needs.<br>

 We hope you find this app useful and we welcome any feedback or suggestions.
-Please feel free to submit any issues or pull requests on the GitHub repository.
+Please feel free to submit any issues or pull requests on the GitHub repository.# Todo-list